Skip to main content

 Pruning

-Cut back by half after the first bloom flush (July-August) for compact regrowth and possible second flush.
-Cut to the ground in fall or early spring (March).
-Divide every 3-4 years in spring.
+Cut the whole plant back by half immediately after the first flush of bloom in July-August to produce a smaller second flush in September.
+Cut all stems to 2-3 inches (5-8 cm) above ground in late fall or early spring before new growth begins.
+Divide every 3-4 years in early spring to maintain clump vigor.

 Pruning Schedule